brettdottech/info-orbs/README.md

 ## First, a few housekeeping items for anyone interested in helping with this project, or building one for themselves

 - If you want to contribute and or need a hand with setup, please pop over to the [Discord](https://discord.gg/xZhYuQ9y64).
-Make sure to select you're there for info orbs when filling out the onboarding questionare in order to get placed in the right channels
+Make sure to select you're there for info orbs when filling out the onboarding questionnaire in order to get placed in the right channels

-- I've put toegther dev kits consisting of all the parts you need to build this project [you can buy them here.](https://brett.tech/collections/electronics-projects/products/info-orbs-full-dev-kit)  They're $55 and will save you a bunch of time and hassle, and are a great way to support the project (:
+- I've put together dev kits consisting of all the parts you need to build this project [you can buy them here.](https://brett.tech/collections/electronics-projects/products/info-orbs-full-dev-kit)  They're $55 and will save you a bunch of time and hassle, and are a great way to support the project (:

-- I've put togther a brief [Youtube Video](https://link.brett.tech/orbsYT) walking thorugh the soldeirng and flashing for anyone thats needs a hand assembling.
+- I've put together a brief [Youtube Video](https://link.brett.tech/orbsYT) walking through the soldering and flashing for anyone that needs a hand assembling.
 ## Getting Up And Running

 ### 1. Hardware/Wiring